ardenn/ardenn.github.io/content/_index.md

 ---
 ## Hello, I'm Rodgers!

 I am a Software Engineer from ~~Homabay~~ Nairobi, Kenya 🇰🇪.
 I love using, designing and building software.
-I often use Python, Golang and Dart for my projects, but also a lil' bit of everything (as dictated by the job at hand) every now and then.
+I often use Python, Golang and Dart for my projects, but also a lil' bit of everything (as dictated by the job at hand).
 I like to learn new stuff, especially in the tech scene.
 I'm fascinated by Tech, and software in particular.

 I have extensive experience with back-end web system design and architecture (microservices et al).
 I am also experienced in general scripting, front-end web and mobile (mainly Dart/Flutter and JS).